 What to Expect during a Lawsuit

 In order to collect damages in a talcum powder lawsuit, you must link the use of the powder to an injury.
 Most cases involve a diagnosis of ovarian cancer, with medical testimony and other evidence indicating that the cancer was caused by the use of the powder.
 In late 2017, a woman was awarded $70 million after alleging that the product led to her development of ovarian cancer.
 In successful cases, the victims convince a jury that the continued use of the product over several years led to their injuries, and that the manufacturer failed to adequately warn of the risk of cancer.

 It is important to understand that corporations such as Johnson & Johnson have extensive legal resources, and that their attorneys are prepared to take great measures to discredit your claims.
 If you believe that the use of talcum powder contributed to an injury, it can be virtually impossible to file a successful suit without the help of an attorney who can demonstrate a connection.
 Rocky Walton is one of fewer than three percent of Texas attorneys who is a certified personal injury specialist, and he has a track record of helping victims collect.

 Book a Free Case Review

 If you have been diagnosed with cancer and have a history of using products containing talc, we can help.
-To schedule a free office consultation, contact us online or call us at (817) 429-4299.
+To schedule a free office consultation, contact us online or call or text us at (817) 429-4299.